plainkit/.github/profile/README.md

 ## Benefits

-- **IDE Support**: Full autocomplete, go-to-definition, and refactoring
+- **IDE support**: Full autocomplete, go-to-definition, and refactoring
-- **Compile Safety**: Invalid HTML structures fail at build time
+- **Compile safety**: Invalid HTML structures fail at build time
 - **Performance**: Zero runtime parsing or reflection overhead
-- **Testing**: Components are regular Go values - test like any Go code
+- **Testing**: Components are regular Go values — test like any Go code
 - **Modularity**: Each HTML element in its own file for easy contribution
+- **No hydration**: First paint is the final paint; progressive enhancement only

 ## License